da-luce/ghostow/README.md

 ## TODO

-- [ ] Some major cleanup -- did not consider linked directories
-- [ ] Add git diff to preview file differences
+- [ ] Use git diff to preview file differences

 ## Sources